These photos are not in chronological order.

 That is just drippings from the color sanding on the front bumper, not rust.
 (I replaced that bumper anyway, because it was bent.)

 This style of wheel is a very popular option for the Zs.
 They are bigger and wider, so you get better handling, but a stiffer ride because of the low profile tires.
+This set of tires is available as an option for the sale or for an extra $750, as an addition. (they have less than 500 miles on the rims and the tires)

-The door uphusltery was just some plain white vinyl stretched over the door.
+The door upholstery was just some plain white vinyl stretched over the door.
 I didn’t like it, so I bought this kit and installed them.
 It’s a far better look, styled like the original.

 One of the places Z cars rust is in the spare tire well.
-This one is bright and shiny.

 These were taken on the way home.
 Jumped in it, drove it 850 miles, sight unseen.
 Ran like a top.